 Similarly, you own the copyright in your original papers and exam essays.
 If I am interested in sharing any of your answers or papers with other students (either anonymously or with attribution), I will ask for your written permission.
-If you would like to distribute or share your group presentation slides beyond the class, you will need the written permission of all of your group members.
+If you would like to distribute or share your group presentation slides beyond the class, you will need permission from all of your group members.